papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 ## Intro

 As discussed, we need to write *vertex* and *fragment* scripts in order for our shader program to work.
-This first example will use standard shaders, similar to those defined in SpriteBatch

-(as you can see if you were to print `SpriteBatch.DEFAULT_VERT_SHADER` and `SpriteBatch.DEFAULT_FRAG_SHADER`), with one minor difference: we will invert the final colour.
-For example, it will look as if we applied Photoshop's Invert Color function.
+This first example will use standard shaders, similar to those defined in SpriteBatch.
+You can see the default SpriteBatch programs by printing `SpriteBatch.DEFAULT_VERT_SHADER` and `SpriteBatch.DEFAULT_FRAG_SHADER`.
+Our program will include one minor difference: we will invert the final colour.
+For example, it will look as if we applied Photoshop's *Invert Color* function.

-In this series, we will use text files (`.vert` and `.frag`) for easier editing.
+*Note:* In this series, we will use text files (`.vert` and `.frag`) for easier editing.
 When you go to release and distribute your games, you may want to embed the GLSL in your Java source as a String.
 Eclipse includes a [feature for pasting multi-line strings](http://www.vasanth.in/2009/03/10/eclipse-tip-escape-text-when-pasting/) which will be helpful.

 Follow along with the full source code [here](https://github.com/mattdesl/lwjgl-basics/blob/master/test/mdesl/test/shadertut/ShaderLesson1.java).

-Before we go into GLSL and how to write shaders, let's take a quick look at how we are creating them from our Java application:

 ## Set-Up

+Below is our setup code:
 ```java
 //load our shader program and sprite batch
 try {